The honest version of "things to do in Pigeon Forge with kids"

 The free list nobody markets

 The Old Mill and Patriot Park.
-A working 1830 grist mill on the river, ducks that expect to be fed, and a flat 12-acre park with a pond loop that burns exactly the amount of toddler energy you need burned before dinner.
-The Old Mill Square shops are free to wander, and watching the water wheel costs nothing.
-If you're here around July 3-4, the free Patriot Festival brings live music and the best fireworks in the county to this park.
+An operational 1830 grist mill positioned on the river features ducks expecting food, with a level 12-acre park containing a pond loop ideal for expending toddler energy before dinner.
+Old Mill Square shops welcome browsing, and the water wheel requires no payment.
+The free Patriot Festival (typically around July 3-4) brings live performances and the area's finest fireworks display to this location.

 Cades Cove wildlife.
-Free except the parking tag, and the most reliable place in the park to show kids deer, wild turkeys, and (from a respectful distance) black bears.
-Go at 8 a.m., not 11.
-The 11 a.m. loop is a traffic jam; the 8 a.m. loop is a safari.
+Complimentary except parking tags, providing the park's most dependable opportunity for observing deer, wild turkeys, and (from appropriate distance) black bears.
+Arrive at 8 a.m., not 11.
+The midmorning loop becomes congested; the early loop resembles a safari.

 What everyone gets wrong